Spring Security + JWTs getting started

 }

-// the value we need to set in our application.yml
+We also need to point out in our application.yml

 application.ymlkey: